 Sexual maturity can be five months of age or less, but it is probably best to breed a doe when she is at least one year of age.

 By breeding her too early, you may stunt her growth and this could lead to birthing difficulties.

-A good rule in how to raise goats - is to breed your does when they reach 70 to 75% of their mature adult weight.
+A good rule on how to raise goats is to breed your does when they reach 70 to 75% of their mature adult weight.

-Most goats are fall breeders and will come into heat during the months of Sept. thru Feb.
+Most goats will come into heat during the months of August thru February.

 The signs of heat include tail wagging, restlessness, mounting, mucous discharge, and being very vocal.